Master of Science in Anatomy Education

 A non-refundable application fee of $115 is payable by credit card at time of application.

-Tuition for this program follows the Johns Hopkins Medical School level for full-time graduate students ($62,685 for AY 2023-2024).
-However, students admitted to the program will receive a scholarship from the medical school that reduces the tuition by 30%.
+Tuition for this program follows the Johns Hopkins Medical School level for full-time graduate students ($64,600 for AY 2024-2025).
+However, students admitted to the program will receive a guaranteed tuition reduction from the medical school that reduces the tuition by 30%.
 More details on tuition, fees, and financial aid eligibility will be available during the interview and admission process.

 Frequently Asked Questions